firebolt-db/godocs/docs/Guides/managing-your-organization/creating-an-organization.md

 ## Create an organization
 To register to Firebolt and create an organization:
-1. Go to Firebolt’s registration page: [go.firebolt.io/signup](go.firebolt.io/signup)
+1. Go to Firebolt’s registration page: <a href="go.firebolt.io/signup">go.firebolt.io/signup</a>
-2. Enter the following information in the form: < screenshot incoming >
+2. Enter the following information in the form:
     - First name
     - Last name
     - Email - make sure you use a business email address, such as `you@anycorp.com`.
 Based on that address, Firebolt infers the name of your company and organization.
 Firebolt does not support usernames with personal email addresses, such as `me@gmail.com` or `you@outlook.com`.